Savannah Challenger

 The Savannah Challenger (currently known as St. Joseph's/Candler Savannah Challenger for sponsorship reasons) is a professional tennis tournament played on outdoor green clay courts.
 It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
 It is held annually at the Franklin Creek Sports Complex at The Landings Club in Savannah, Georgia, United States, since 2009.

-Carsten Ball was the only one to win two doubles titles of the tournament.